 With petrol prices and pollution levels rising, electric cars are an attractive option.
-The government are also offering discounts to anyone wishing to purchase their first electric car, and have allocated £400 million towards building even more charging points around the country, in addition to the £7 million already spent by 139 councils.
+The government are also offering discounts to anyone wishing to purchase their first electric car, and have allocated £400 million towards building even more charging points around the country, in addition to the £7 million already spent by 139 councils in the UK.
 Whether or not you want to buy an electric car is up to you, but think about the following considerations:

 History of electric cars

 Did you that electric cars actually pre-date petrol cars, and they held the vernacular land speed record until 1900?
 A Hungarian inventor Anyos Jedik is credited with inventing the first electric motor in 1834.
 Then in 1835, Sibrandus Stratingh, a Dutch professor and his assistant Christopher Becker were the first to produce a small electrical car powered by non-rechargeable batteries.
 The design was improved at the beginning of the 20th century, but as people wanted to travel longer distances faster, the petrol car dominated.
 We bet you didn't learn that in your driving lessons!

 Which brands make electric cars?